coolcarly/coolcarly.github.io/docs/science/bread-science/sourdough-starter.md

 ### Having a low DY (firm, dough)
 When the DY is low (defined as 150-160), and the starter is more firm and dough like, the resulting bread will produce more acetic acid (think vinegar) leading to a more sour and sharper flavour.
 The lower water content also slows down the enzymatic breakdown, leading to a stronger dough.
 Consequently, this dough would be excellent at trapping gas, which creates a better crumb, and produces a better rise.

-## The age of sourdough
-As sourdough ages, the population of lactic acid bacteria (LABs) increases.
-The coolest thing is that each sourdough starter is different!
-The types of bacteria that are selected to grow will depend on the environment: including the temperature and humidity.

 # Science of yeast replication
 Harvesting wild yeast to create a sourdough starter is pretty straight forward and robust.
-The yeast that I harvested is actually known as *Saccharomyces cerevisiae*.
-Did you know that it is a eukaryotic unicellular organism?
+Did you know that yeast is a eukaryotic unicellular organism?
 This means that it exhibits a membrane bound nucleus, as do plants and animals.
 As we are multicellular organisms, yeast provides opportunities to study the behaviour of eukaryotic cells and has solved many of our questions about life on Earth.

 Did you also know that yeast reproduce both sexually (with a mate) and asexually (through budding).
 Both processes are associated with meiosis and mitosis, respectively.
 Meiosis occurs only in germ cells (sex cells), which produces four non-identical daughter cells.
 In contrast, mitosis is a basic cell division that produces two identical daughter cells.
 The route that the yeast will follow depends on the environmental cues present.
 Yeast cells at the Growth stage of life can undergo cell differentiation.
 During this stage, they decide whether to divide into haploid cells (which allows them to mate with partner cells), asexually replicate (or bud) or form stationary cells (which can age).
 The images in Fig 1 are microscope images of meosis and mitosis processes, including (A) budding cells diving into mother and daughter yeast cells (asexual reproduction) and (B) Meosis of the haploid cells to form 2 copies of each chromosome.
 In (B), the cells still have not divided and are confined by the ascosphere (a sac-like spore that encombasses the gametes).